herangitbooks/www.3dic.xyz/README.md

 ### B. E., Huazhong University of Science and Technology, Sep.
 2005 — Jul.
 2009

-Department of Electronic Science and Technology, Huazhong University of Science and Technology \(华中科技大学\), Wuhan, China
+Department of Electronic Science and Technology, Huazhong University of Science and Technology, Wuhan, China

 One year of experience with Barium Strontium Titanate \(Ba1-xSrxTiO3, BST\) ferroelectric ceramics and SnO2 gas sensor research and development.